 How do the latest Employer National Insurance changes affect EV salary sacrifice?

-You might have spotted a change in the tax landscape earlier this year: Employer National Insurance has had a bit of a shake-up.
-That might not sound like the most thrilling conversation starter – but stick with us, because it’s good news for your EV salary sacrifice scheme.
+In 2025, Employer National Insurance had a bit of a shake-up.
+And it's good news for your EV salary sacrifice scheme.

 How has Employer National Insurance changed?

-On the face of it, that means more NI to pay.
-But luckily, EV salary sacrifice schemes help you claw some of that back.
+On the face of it, that means more Employer National Insurance to pay.
+But luckily, EV salary sacrifice help you claw some of that back.

 Whenever someone swaps part of their salary for a car, you don’t pay Class 1 NI on that chunk.
 And at the new 15% rate, those savings are bigger than before.